NoramiraHusna/PPG_Alpr_Submission/README.md

       - This "brightens" the details without washing out the image like simple brightness adjustments.
     4. Pass 2 (Retry): System scans the enhanced image.
     5. Result: Plates that were invisible to the Base model are successfully detected and read.

+   ## Validation Strategy for Character Level Detection (Manual Verification): To ensure precise Character-Level Accuracy, we implemented a transparent auditing system:
+    (we had to do it manually since our model unable to detect the difference of the content of the cropped license plate and the output reading the license plate therefore;)

+   1. CSV Logging: All predictions vs. Ground Truth are automatically exported to CSV for manual side-by-side verification (overcoming automated scoring limitations).
+   2. Visual Backup: Annotated images are saved simultaneously to cross-reference the CSV data against visual evidence.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Performance Summary